openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - If you have a problem that is already written in LaTeX, you can use this problem type to easily convert your code into XML.
      - No support
+   * - :ref:`Qualtrics Survey`
+     - You can import surveys that you have created in Qualtrics.
+The survey appears inside an IFrame in your course.
+     - Full support
    * - :ref:`Survey Tool`
      - You can include surveys in your course to collect learner responses to multiple questions.
 You can use the Survey Tool in Studio.